by Lance Hill | Apr 23, 2025 | How To, Mirliton, Uncategorized

 11. Protect it from winds and Hurricanes:

 Strong winds can batter a vine and disrupt flowering and fruiting.
-You can minimize wind damage with netting like here or by weaving the vine into the trellis like here.
+The most effective way to minimize wind damage is with netting, like here.
+You can also weave the vine into the trellis like here.

 12. Protect it from diseases: